entigolabs/platform-apis/docs/docs/guides/create-kafka-objects.md

     - gamma
 ```

-If `spec.acks.` is defined, the composition also creates topic ACL's for the created users.
+If `spec.acls.` is defined, the composition also creates topic ACL's for the created users.

 ```yaml
 apiVersion: kafka.entigo.com/v1alpha1